freesewing/markdown/org/blog/announcing-charlie/en.md

 First up, Charlie is based on Titan, our unisex trouser block that is also the foundation for [our Paco pattern](/designs/paco/).
-So if you're familiar with any these, you already know how it will fit you.
+So if you're familiar with any these, you already know how Charlie will fit you.

 ##### More measurements, more options, better fit

-As a token of how much I feel this is an improvement, I've effective immeadiatly deprecated [Theo](/designs/theo/).
+As a token of how much I feel this is an improvement, I've deprecated [Theo](/designs/theo/).
 Based on an Aldrich draft, Theo uses very few measurements and while that worked fine for a certain set of people, it is a less versatile pattern.

 Charlie will adapt better to differently shaped bodies, and has a hell of a lot more options that allow you to configure your trousers so you get them just as you like.
 In case you're wondering, Theo has 5 options, whereas Charlie has 31.

-That being said, we will keep Theo avialable.
-Deprecated merely means that we've added a little warning message saying that we recomend Charlie instead.
+That being said, we will keep Theo available.
+Deprecated merely means that we've added a little warning message saying that we recommend Charlie instead.

 ##### Easier to make

 Another reason to opt for Charlie rather than Theo: Charlie is easier to make.
-Theo ranks 4 stars on our difficulty scale, and I've given Charlie 3 stars because it

-It has a more straight-forward fly and waistband construction, and the front pockets have been cleverly designed to give you the ease of an construction that comes with side-seam pockets, yet the classic look of slanted pockets.
+It has a more straight-forward fly and waistband construction, and the front pockets have been cleverly designed to give you the ease of construction that comes with side-seam pockets, yet the classic look of slanted pockets.

+Theo ranks 4 stars on our difficulty scale, and I've given Charlie 3 stars.
-really is easier, and if you were afraid of making trousers, this would be a good starting point.
+If you were afraid of making trousers, this might be the pattern you've been waiting for.

 ##### Real pockets

-This is a unisex pattern and the pockets are real.
+Charlie is a unisex pattern and the pockets are real.
 You have welt (aka jetted) pockets at the back, and slanted pockets at the front.
 In both cases, you have control over the size and depth of the pockets.

 The front pockets deserve a special mention.
 They look like traditional slanted pockets, but are set in on the side seam.
 To make that possible, the back panel of the trousers wraps around the front, following the pocket slant.

-I hope you will like it :)

 ## Other 2.15 news